Kelvin–Helmholtz instability

 The Kelvin–Helmholtz instability (after Lord Kelvin and Hermann von Helmholtz) is a fluid instability that occurs when there is velocity shear in a single continuous fluid or a velocity difference across the interface between two fluids.
-Kelvin-Helmholtz instabilities are visible in the atmospheres of planets and moons, such as in cloud formations on Earth or the Red Spot on Jupiter, and the atmosphere of the Sun.
+Kelvin-Helmholtz instabilities are visible in the atmospheres of planets and moons, such as in cloud formations on Earth or the Red Spot on Jupiter, the atmosphere of the Sun, and the surface of the Sun.

 Spatially developing 2D Kelvin-Helmholtz instability at low Reynolds number.
 Small perturbations, imposed at the inlet on the tangential velocity, evolve in the computational box.
 High Reynolds number would be marked with an increase of small scale motions.